ecronix/react-native-most-wanted/template/README.md

 This template is used to initialize new RN projects

-Command to start a new project: npx react-native init ProjectName --template rnmw --pm npm
+Command to start a new project:
+`npx @react-native-community/cli@latest init AwesomeProject --template rnmw --pm npm`

 Used resources: